 Temperatures change, and turbulence in the atmosphere makes astronomical objects look as if they twinkle and blurry.
 These two conditions also reduce the distance in which the telescope can focus, and stars appear blurry.

-The temperature variation and turbulence condition can be in the high atmosphere or even in the telescope itself.
+The temperature variation and turbulence conditions can be in the high atmosphere or even in the telescope itself.

 A seeing disk is also called the angular diameter of a star’s image.
 This is the region in which a star looks like it moves when light travels for a long distance from space to the telescope.

-The bad seeing condition arising from both the telescope and the surrounding is referred to as tube currents.
+The bad seeing condition arising from both the telescope and the surroundings is referred to as tube currents.